Jeannette Ehlers • I AM HERE

 BASE Milano, Ambasciata di Danimarca in Italia, VisitDenmark Milano & Istituto Culturale Nordico

 Danish Art Foundation & Knud Højgaards Fond

-CAN ART SPARK SOCIAL CHANGE? @ BASE MILANO
+CAN ART SPARK SOCIAL CHANGE?

 Screening and artist talk by Jeannette Ehlers